V-Sekai/manuals/decisions/20230618-v-sekai-roadmap.md

 ### Option graveyard

-- Implementing a custom voice chat solution instead of using onevoip.
 - Waiting for Godot Engine 4.2 instead of assisting with 4.1 features.

 ### If this enhancement will be used infrequently, can it be worked around with a few lines of script?